flathub/net.purrdata.PurrData/README.md

 Purr Data is a popular fork of [Pure Data](http://puredata.info/), an open source visual programming language for multimedia.

+## Permissions

+- `x11`: it doesn't support wayland at all. nwjs complains.
+- filesystem `host`: `home` might be sufficient but tightening break things for users.
+- filesystem `xdg-run/pipewire-0`: this is for pipewire (JACK support)
+- socket `pulseaudio`: sound including ALSA and MIDI devices.

 ## How to build

 This Flatpak uses the standard